David-B3/Statistics_Multiple-Mean-Comparison_ANOVA_and_Non-Parametric-Tests/README.md

 STUDY-CASE:
 22 subjects played a football game.
 Before the match ("PreMatch"), 24h, 48h and 72h after, they performed force measurements (IMVC : isometric maximal voluntary contraction).
 After the match, subjects were divided in 2 groups experiencing 25-min sessions of either cold water immersion (CWI, n = 11) or hot water immersion (HWI, n = 11).
 We want to know if the immersion temperature have an impact on the force recovery.
 To do so, we will perform a Multiple Mean Comparison analysis.

-Notes: all data in Example-MultipleMeanComparison.CSV have been randomly created.
+Note: all data in Example-MultipleMeanComparison.CSV have been randomly created.
 They are plausible values for IMVC (Isometric Maximal Voluntary Contraction) but invented for the example.